What is it?

 Search for content via the Global Search Bar

 The global search bar is located in the top right corner of the main navigation bar and is always visible.
-Start typing a search term in the search box.
+To start the search, enter a search term in the search field.
 The 5 most recent elements whose title, abstract, description, or tags include the search term will be displayed.
 Additionally, a scroll bar is available to see further results directly under the search bar.

 If you click on a title, the detail page of this content element will open in another tab.

 You can also use Boolean operators to specify your search.

 To view all results, click on the "View all Elements" Button and the Explorer page will open.

 Search for content via the 'Search bars under filters'

 All ITONICS modules include a filter section.
 Respectively to what is displayed in the different modules, the search space is formed.
 If you access a portfolio matrix, it is likely that only content of the type project is available there and, thus, searches will be conducted on the available project information.